TestCodeRepeat/paperlyzerapp/Readme.md

       1. 'duplicateCheck' indicates if record has been processed yet
 4. Build First Names table from WoS Author table (by removing duplicates, unidentifiable)
    1. add to First Names table from Semantic Scholar Author table
-5. Build Gender Table from First Names table using www.gender-api.com
+5. Build Gender Name Details / Gender Table from First Names table using www.gender-api.com
+   1. Gender Name Details Table contains first names along with gender data applied from the API
-6. Build a Gendered Author table by applying gender data from API
+7. Build a Gendered Author table by applying gender data from API
    1.
-7.
+8.